How To Fill Packaging Pouches Manually By Hand

 Step 6: Seal the Pouch

-Use your hand sealer to seal the pouch.
-Make sure the top of the pouch is dry.
+Use your band sealer or impulse sealer to seal the pouch and make sure the top of the pouch is dry.
 Press for 2 to 3 seconds.
 If you’re using a spout pouch, you can just screw the cap tightly after filling.

 Step 7: Check for Leaks